In This Blog:

-- Improving Egg & Sperm Quality
+- Supporting Egg & Sperm Quality

-- Nutrients to Optimize Fertility in Women
+- Nutrients to Optimize Fertility Health in Women

-- Nutrients to Optimize Fertility in Men
+- Nutrients to Optimize Fertility Health in Men

 - It Takes Two

-Improving Egg & Sperm Quality
+Supporting Egg & Sperm Quality

-Nutrients to Optimize Fertility in Women
+Nutrients to Optimize Fertility Health in Women

 - Vitamin C: Low levels of ascorbic acid have been found in women who experience multiple miscarriages.

 - Vitamins B6 and B12: B6 and B12 work together to regulate healthy hormone balance and trigger regular ovulation for a greater chance of conception.
 The right amount of B6 helps promote balanced levels of estrogen and progesterone, which is crucial for the cell signaling that happens during egg maturation and ovulation.
 B12 is necessary for cell division and building healthy blood.
-Supplementing with evidence-based levels of these vitamins also improves outcomes for IVF.

 - Vitamin E: Vitamin E is known for its role in cellular repair, which is why it’s commonly found in skincare products.
 In the ovaries, E is a powerful antioxidant that can help defend against oxidative damage to eggs and prevent the most negative effects of premature aging.